 Key fingerprint = 2B14 A355 46BC 2A16 D0BC 36F5 1FE6 D32A 7587 EC42 sub 2048g/37599EF1 2004-02-07

 Verify the fingerprint via a method not involving this webpage: email, phone, smoke signals, whatever.

-I'm teaching our large Introduction to Philosophy course (PHL100) this year; in the Spring I'm also teaching a graduate seminar on the philosophical background to and content of Augustine's Confessions.
+I'm teaching our large Introduction to Philosophy course (PHL100) this year; in the Spring I'm also teaching a graduate seminar on Jean Buridan's Questions on Aristotle's "De anima".
 In the meantime I'm currently Placement Officer for the Philosophy Department, for my sins, which clearly have been many and grievous.
-My office hours are Tuesdays 2-4, and I'm never that far away from email if you need to get in touch with me.
+My office hours are Mondays 11:30-1:00, and I'm never that far away from email if you need to get in touch with me.